MHaroonBaig/MotionKit/README.md

 You can retrieve all the values either by a trailing closure or by a delegate method.
 Both the methods are fully supported.

 ##Getting Accelerometer Values
-You can get the accelerometer values just by typing
+You can get the accelerometer values using just a few lines of code.

 ```swift
     var motionKit = MotionKit()